HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

 ### Updating compute and UAN image recipe

-See sub-section "Upload and Register an Image Recipe" under the "Image Management" section of the CSM documentation for general steps on how to download, modify, upload, and register a image recipe.
+See subsection "Upload and Register an Image Recipe" under the "Image Management" section of the CSM documentation for general steps on how to download, modify, upload, and register an image recipe.

-In the examples below, the config.xml files will show '2.0' as the version of Slingshot defined within the image recipe.
-The version of Slingshot in the image recipe may differ from the examples shown here.
+In the following examples, the `config.xml` files will show '2.0' as the version of HPE Slingshot defined within the image recipe.
+The version of HPE Slingshot in the image recipe may differ from the examples shown here.

 For systems equipped with Mellanox NICs, follow the instructions in 1. below.
 For systems equipped with HPE Slingshot 200Gbps NIC, follow the instructions in 2.